markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 const fs = require('fs').promises;

 /**
-Exports the worker implemented by a custom rendition callback function, which parameterizes the input/output contract for the worker.
+Exports the worker implemented by a custom rendition callback function, which parametrizes the input/output contract for the worker.
  + `source` represents the asset's original binary used as the input for the worker.
  + `rendition` represents the worker's output, which is the creation of a new asset rendition.
- + `params` are optional parameters, which map to additional key/value pairs, including a sub `auth` object that contians Adobe I/O access credentials.
+ + `params` are optional parameters, which map to additional key/value pairs, including a sub `auth` object that contains Adobe I/O access credentials.
 **/
 exports.main = worker(async (source, rendition, params) => {
     // Perform any necessary source (input) checks